Ormond College, Melbourne: Innovation (1960s)

-During the 1960s the college continued to work with Grounds, Romberg and Boyd to create ground-breaking buildings.
-In the vacation of 1960–61 a new domestic wing was built to accommodate the extra staff and facilities required for the larger college planned for 1962.
+During the 1960s, the college continued to work with Grounds, Romberg and Boyd to create groundbreaking buildings.
+In the vacation of 1960–61, a new domestic wing was built to accommodate the extra staff and facilities required for the larger college planned for 1962.
 The three octagon-shaped buildings that constitute Picken Court were built during 1961 and were ready for occupation in 1962, providing accommodation for around 100 students and eight tutors.
 The chancellor of the university, Sir Arthur Dean, opened the building in March 1962.

 New premises for the MacFarland Library were built in 1965, which were combined with a new theological hall common room.
 The former library became the chapel, the official opening of which took place on 19 March 1967.
 For the first time the college had its own place of worship, as befits a church foundation.
 In 1982 the library was reorganised, separating the Ormond College and Joint Theological College collections.

 In 1968, a striking and bold building was opened in the south-east corner of the college grounds in the style later named brutalism.
 The chancellor of the university, Sir Robert Menzies, officially opened the southeast building and named it McCaughey Court after the master, Davis McCaughey.
 This building, which caused much comment, won awards for the architects Romberg and Boyd.